 Each Eligible Member shall be entitled to vote either by ballot made in person at the Special Meeting, or by proxy.
 For all Eligible Members, a proxy exclusively for use at the Special Meeting accompanies this Policyholder Information Statement.
-The proxy enables Eligible Members to vote FOR or AGAINST the proposed Plan and the transactions contemplated thereby.
-Only the Special Meeting proxy shall be used in connection with approval of the Plan.
+The proxy enables Eligible Members to vote FOR or AGAINST the Plan and the transactions contemplated thereby, and FOR or AGAINST the Amended and Restated Articles.
+Only the Special Meeting proxy shall be used in connection with approval of the Plan and the Amended and Restated Articles.
 Eligible Members may use the proxy if they are unable to attend the Special Meeting in person.
-A proxy properly signed and received by MMIC prior to the Special Meeting will be voted at the Special Meeting in accordance with the instructions thereon, unless properly revoked prior to such vote.
-Proxies must be received by 5:00 p.m., Central Time, on \\\\\\, 2001 in order to be counted.
-If a proxy will be voted FOR the matters being considered at the Special Meeting.
-If a proxy is marked to vote both FOR and AGAINST a particular item, the proxy will not be counted and will not be regarded as a vote cast at the Special Meeting.
+A proxy properly signed and received by MMIC prior to or at the time of the Special Meeting will be voted at the Special Meeting in accordance with the instructions thereon, unless properly revoked prior to such vote.
+Proxies must be received before or at the time of the Special Meeting in order to be counted.
+If a proxy is properly signed and received, and the manner of voting is not indicated for a particular item or items on the proxy, the proxy will be voted FOR the corresponding item(s) being considered at the Special Meeting.
+If a proxy is marked to vote both FOR and AGAINST a particular item or items on the proxy, the proxy will not be counted for the corresponding item(s) and will not be regarded as a vote cast at the Special Meeting for the corresponding item(s).
 A replacement proxy may be obtained by calling us at 262-938-0046, Monday through Friday from 9:00 a.m. to 4:00 p.m., Central Time.